-With diesel motorists now paying the same in road tax as their counterparts driving the petrol alternatives, the emissions that diesel vehicles are giving off and the lower residual values that diesel vehicles are getting when it comes to finance agreements.
-Does it now mean owning a diesel vehicle can cost the UK motorist more in the long run than petrol ran cars?
+Diesel motorists now pay the same in road tax as their counterparts who driving the petrol alternatives.
+Taking this into account as well as the amount of emissions that diesel vehicles give off and the lower residual values from finance agreements could mean that owning a diesel vehicle can cost the UK motorist more in the long run than petrol cars!

 Diesel vehicles tend to cost more to buy than the equivalent petrol car, but the benefits of owning a diesel normally out weighed the additional costs.

 Since the change in tariffs, diesel owners now pay more in road tax than petrol owners, meaning the only savings they get come from the fuel economy.

 Diesel cars are in the limelight for the emissions they give off, but tests reveal that some diesel cars actually give off less NOx than petrol vehicles.

 New MOT rules state that if there is smoke coming from a diesel vehicle that has a Diesel Particulate Filter (DPF), or if the DPF has been tampered with it will automatically fail its MOT.
 Replacing DPF filters on Diesel vehicles can be costly and generally aren't covered under the manufacturer's warranty.

 Typically, yes.
 Diesel cars, on average, produce a lot more NOx than petrol cars.
 NOx (oxides of nitrogen), is comprised of NO (Nitrogen Oxide) and NO2 (Nitrogen Dioxide).

 NOx is harmful and has been linked to tens of thousands of premature deaths around the world.
 It comes out of all cars with a combustion engine (so diesel, petrol and hybrid cars).